Hyper-V backup is available on Windows 10 and Windows 8 / 8.1 and offers many features that came from Windows Server.

 Once set up, the task may be set to run on all kinds of backup schedules, such as continuously, which is basically repeating the task on certain intervals:

-Restore Process on Windows 8
+Restore Process on Windows 10 and Windows 8

 The restore process is quite simple, too, and may be done on a new host as well as on the original host.
 Side-by-side Hyper-V restore (cloning) using a new virtual machine identity is also offered in the Extraction Options.
 Hence, BackupChain may be used for replication and copy tasks as well.